 If you're calling outside of the country both Mint Mobile and Metro by T-Mobile have you covered.
 Conveniently, Mint Mobile offers free calling to Mexico and Canada and supports calling to 160 other countries paid by the minute.
 The rates vary by country and you'll need to add money to your Mint account before calling, but it's nice to have the option available.

 Metro by T-Mobile loses the edge here but there are still options.
 You can add a package to get these features.
 Mexico and Canada calling can be added for $5 each but you'll need to check other countries individually to see which plan you'll need.
+The Mexico and Canada packages also come with 5GB of roaming data making it a good option for someone that travels to one of these countries frequently.

 Mint Mobile has reduced rates for Mexico and Canada at $.02 per text, $.06 per minute, and $.06 per MB.
 The other supported countries are more expensive at $.05 per text, $.25 per minute, and $.20 per MB.
 If you're traveling for an extended period of time it may be worth it to grab a travel SIM card when you get there.